michael-lazar/rtv/README.rst

 Configuration files are stored in the ``{HOME}/.config/rtv/`` directory

 See `rtv.cfg <https://github.com/michael-lazar/rtv/blob/master/rtv/templates/rtv.cfg>`_ for the full list of configurable options.
-You can clone this file onto your system by running
+You can clone this file into your home directory by running

 .. code-block:: bash